pedro1895/quarkus/README.md

 # code-with-quarkus

-This project uses Quarkus, the Supersonic Subatomic Java Framework, Lombok, MapperStruct, Panache
+This project uses Quarkus, the Supersonic Subatomic Java Framework, Lombok, MapperStruct, Panache, H2 or Postgres

 If you want to learn more about Quarkus, Lombok, MapStruct, Panache please visit their websites: